content-left-bg.png

 PublishingPageContent

 If a parent feels that their child is in need of extra support, the parent should, in the first instance, communicate with their child’s teacher.
-A referral form is then completed by the teacher and/or the parent, which is presented to the weekly Student Support meeting.
-Decisions will then be made about the appropriate supports to be put into place, and parents will be advised accordingly.
+A referral form is then completed by the teacher and/or the parent, which is presented to the weekly support meeting.
+Decisions will then be made about the appropriate support to be put into place, and parents will be advised accordingly.

 The school Guidance Officer visits the school on a regular basis.
 The role of the Guidance Officer is to assist students who have learning, behavioural or emotional difficulties.
 This may involve consultation with class teachers, parents, learning support teachers and other relevant personnel.
 The Guidance Officer may work with students as individuals, in groups, in class or through consultation with teachers and parents.
 The Guidance Officer may offer services in the form of psychometric assessment, counselling, behaviour management, social skilling, parenting assistance, human relationship education and professional development for the school community, depending upon need.
 The Guidance Officer also may liaise with other professionals within Education Queensland or other agencies to support a child in the school.

-Referrals to the Guidance Officer are made through the Student Support Team.
+Referrals to the Guidance Officer are made through the Whole Child Learning Support Team.
 The referral would involve the parents/caregivers and the teacher discussing the concern between themselves and considering a course of action.
-If this action does not lead to a satisfactory result, a referral can then be made to the Student Support Team.
-The Team can then request the Guidance Officer’s involvement.
+If this action does not lead to a satisfactory result, a referral can then be made to the Whole Child Learning Support Team.
+The Team can then request the Guidance Officer's involvement.

-Students identified as having a disability are also provided additional in class support from the school’s SEP teacher.
+Students identified as having a disability are also provided additional in class support from the school's Inclusion staff.

 WebPartZone1_2